apache/incubator-kie-kogito-runtimes/addons/README.md

 ## Add-Ons Catalog

-The following table lists all the add-onss, independent of runtime implementation, supported by the Kogito Community:
+The following table lists all the add-ons, independent of runtime implementation, supported by the Kogito Community:

 | Add-On Description     | Artifact ID                          | Since               |
 |------------------------|--------------------------------------|---------------------|